roflmaostc/DeconvOptim.jl/docs/src/workflow/flexible_invert.md

-# Flexible Invert
+# More complex Invert
-We also provide functionality to invert problems which are not a straightforward deconvolution like multi view convolution or a problem where several measurements with different properties and forward models are available.
+We also provide functionality to invert problems which are not a straightforward deconvolution like multi view deconvolution or a problem where several measurements with different properties and forward models are available.
 The idea is that a `forward` model, a initial guess and the according measurements are in principle enough to invert the problem.

 ## Example